Mon – Thu Reception 7.00am – 6.00pm

 Should you require non-urgent medical attention out of hours, please phone the surgery and a recorded message will inform you of the doctor on call and contact details.
-All after hours appointments and house calls, including Saturday morning appointments will incur an out of pocket expense.
+All after hours appointments, appointments before 8am, Saturday morning appointments and house calls will incur an out of pocket expense.

 PAYMENT FOR SERVICES

 The fee for a Standard Private Consultation is $75.00.
-For children under 16 and patients with a pension or health care concession all visits will be bulk billed.
+For children under 16 and patients with a pension or health care concession all visits (except those noted above) will be bulk billed.
 Information regarding fees and longer visits or procedures can be obtained from the receptionist.

 PRESCRIPTIONS AND SPECIALIST REFERRALS